Restricted developments in partizan misere game theory: Introduction

 \item Equality (and inequality) is rare and difficult to prove.
 Partly due to the triviality of zero, equivalence classes induced by the equality relation are much smaller in mis\`ere play, and it is not often possible to simplify games.
 Inequality is likewise uncommon, resulting in unfortunate situations like the incomparability of $1$ and $0$.

 \item Addition is less intuitive.
 Disjunctive sum is defined in mis\`ere as in normal play, but much of our intuition for the interaction of games in a sum is lost.
 For example, the sum of two left-win games may be right-win!
-In fact, nothing can be said about the addition table of outcomes in misere play: for any three (not necessarily distinct) outcomes $\mathcal{C}_1,\mathcal{C}_2,\mathcal{C}_3$, there are positions known to satisfy $o(G)\in \mathcal{C}_1$, $o(H)\in \mathcal{C}_2$, and $o(G+H)\in \mathcal{C}_3$ under mis\`ere play \cite{MesdaO2007}.
+In fact, nothing can be said about the addition table of outcomes in misere play: for any three outcomes $\mathscr{O}_1,\mathscr{O}_2,\mathscr{O}_3 \in \{\mathscr{L, N, P, R}\}$, we can find positions $G$ and $H$ such that $G$ has mis\`ere outcome $\mathscr{O}_1$, $H$ has mis\`ere outcome $\mathscr{O}_2$, and $G+H$ has mis\`ere outcome $\mathscr{O}_3$ \cite{MesdaO2007}.
 Other problems arise with sums, due to the lack of simplification under mis\`ere play: for example, the sum of a game with value $n\in \mathbb{Q}_2$ and a game with value $m\in \mathbb{Q}_2$ may not even be a number-valued game\footnote{This, along with the incomparability of number-valued games, demonstrates that the numerical value system developed for normal play is virtually meaningless in mis\`ere.}, let alone the game with value $n+m$.

 \end{itemize} For these reasons and others, the study of mis\`ere games was neglected for most of the 20th century.
 One chapter of {\em On Numbers and Games} presents an analysis of `How to Lose When You Must', and {\em Winning Ways} extends this work in their chapter `Survival in the Lost World', but both texts consider only impartial mis\`ere games.
 The {\em genus theory} developed in the latter allowed for the analysis of certain impartial mis\`ere games, but left most unsolvable \cite{Plamb2008}.
 A theory for partizan mis\`ere games seemed, if possible, even more elusive.